 Withdrawal Policy: Students may withdraw from this course for any reason prior to the last eligible day for a "W" grade.
 Before withdrawing students should speak with the instructor and consult an advisor.
 Students are permitted to withdraw only six times during their college career by state law.
-The last date to withdraw is November 19, 2021 for 16-week sessions.
+The last date to withdraw from the 1st 8-week session is March 2.
+The last date to withdraw from the 16-week session is April 25.
+The last date to withdraw for the 2nd 8-week session is May 4.

-FN Grading: The $F_N$ grade is issued in cases of failure due to a lack of attendance, as determined by the instructor.
-The $F_N$ grade may be issued for cases in which the student ceases or fails to attend class, submit assignments, or participate in required capacities, and for which the student has failed to withdraw.
-The issuing of the $F_N$ grade is at the discretion of the instructor.
-The last date of attendance should be documented for submission of an $F_N$ grade.
+F_N Grading: The F_N grade is issued in cases of failure due to a lack of attendance, as determined by the instructor.
+The F_N grade may be issued for cases in which the student ceases or fails to attend class, submit assignments, or participate in required capacities, and for which the student has failed to withdraw.
+The issuing of the F_N grade is at the discretion of the instructor.
+The last date of attendance should be documented for submission of an F_N grade.